Take a good look at Indianapolis, Indiana, the destination for FMCA’s 96th International Convention.

 For an amazing view of history, it’s hard to beat the displays at the Indiana Historical Society Museum.
 A part of the museum’s “Indiana Experience” has a section called “You Are There.”
 It lets visitors step into three-dimensional re-creations of historical photos that include live actors playing the people in and around the images.
 Another part of the museum reproduces a cabaret featuring a (digital) piano that plays tunes by Indiana native Cole Porter.

 The historical museum is near 250-acre White River State Park.
-This downtown park is not just one spot, but consists of a canal flanked by wide walkways.
+Now, this downtown park is not just one spot, but consists of a canal flanked by wide walkways.
 Strolling and stopping at sites is the norm.

 If you’re walking southwest from the Historical Society Museum, the first of the White River State Park museums you’ll come to is the Eiteljorg Museum of American Indians and Western Art.
 Its outstanding collection includes artifacts and info about native tribes, plus works by Wyeth, Warhol, Remington, O’Keeffe, and more.